June through September – First Saturday Evenings 530pm

 No pets allowed during special events.

 Spend your summer evenings enjoying live music performed on the Arboretum stage under the cool pines and with the San Francisco Peaks as a stunning backdrop.
 The popular Summer Concert Series features a wide variety of world-music performances on warm summer Saturday evenings in Flagstaff and is enjoyed by children and adults of all ages.
+Beer, wine and cocktails for sale, and dinner options from local food trucks are available for purchase.

 2017 Summer Concert Series Line-Up